miguelangelopereira/my/website-on-iaas-http.md

   ![Screenshot](media/website-on-iaas-http/poc-?.png)

 # Install Apache on the VMs
-  * From the SSH terminal, execute the following instructions.
+From the SSH terminal, execute the following instructions on both servers.

   * Elevate privileges to root
   ```bash
   sudo su -
   ```

   * Install HTTP Server
   ```bash
   yum install httpd